GaloisInc/pirate/libpirate/README.md

 appropriate CPU, implementing channel send and receive calls, and resource cleanup / data wipe on termination.

+libpirate is a datagram communication library.
+Reads and writes are transmitted in indivisible packets.
+Reading a partial packet will drop the remaining contents of the packet.

 ## Usage

 See [libpirate.h](/libpirate/libpirate.h) for additional documentation.